Copyright© 2020 by Ernest Bywater

 The notes on the two key points of the Amendment change a lot before they become very detailed.
-One is handled by stating a bill for the establishment of a Federal Election Voter Registration is to be written and passed through both houses at the same time to include how to verify citizenship for Federal elections.
+One is handled by stating a bill for the establishment of a Federal Election Voter Registration is to be written and passed by both houses at the same time to include how to verify citizenship for Federal elections.
 However, the secession process is a lot more controversial before it ends up as a list of key action points of:

 A. During the secession window the State Legislature or a County Governing Body petitions the Congress for the Right to Secede.